 Traumatic Brain Injury Lawyer in Washington, DC

-Even a so-called mild traumatic brain injury can lead to months or years of misery, and can sometimes cause permanent problems that can last a lifetime.
-What is particularly sinister about brain injuries is that their effects might not be known until long after the injury occurs -it could be days, weeks, or even months, and often the injury is invisible – e.g. you cannot see the damage to the brain in diagnostic imaging.
+Even a mild traumatic brain injury can lead to months or years of misery and sometimes cause permanent problems that can last a lifetime.
+What is particularly sinister about brain injuries is that their effects might not be known until long after the injury occurs -it could be days, weeks, or even months, and often the injury is invisible – e.g., you cannot see the damage to the brain in diagnostic imaging.